Nancyiddy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number of directories and sub-directories in the current directory.
+script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.